“2025, World Cancer Day”

 Mediterranean Taskforce for Cancer Control

-Cancer Prevention, Screening, and Early Detection are rather neglected actions in most of the Mediterranean bordering countries, with a sensitive burden on health costs and suffering incurred for the cure of advanced-stage disease.
+Cancer Prevention, Screening, and Early Detection are rather neglected actions in most of the Mediterranean bordering countries, with a significant burden on health costs and suffering incurred for the cure of advanced-stage disease.
 Due to the aging of the population and the changes in environment and lifestyles, cancer incidence and mortality are becoming a global health emergency.
 They will soon become a priority for national Health Authorities, also in view of decreasing economic resources.
-World Health Organization’s data clearly shows how the survival of cancer patients, because of late diagnosis, is directly proportional to the amounts of resources allocated to prevention and early diagnosis.
+World Health Organization’s data clearly shows that the survival of cancer patients, because of late diagnosis, is directly proportional to the amount of resources allocated to prevention and early diagnosis.

 A Mediterranean Task Force for Cancer Control (MTCC) was established in 2004 as a Non Profit non Governmental Organization (NGO), open to representatives of the Mediterranean bordering countries as well as other countries.